raunakroboticsai/BoticShieldV1/README.md

 ##  What is Botic Shield V1?

-**Botic Shield V1** is a custom-designed Arduino shield created specifically for building 4-wheel differential-drive robots.
+Botic Shield V1 is a custom-designed Arduino shield created specifically for building 4-wheel differential-drive robots.
 It is a plug-on board that sits directly on top of an Arduino UNO or Nano and gives you complete control over 4 DC motors using a minimal number of Arduino I/O pins.

-The shield was designed and built by **Raunak Choudhary** as a personal robotics project.
-The design philosophy was simple:

-> *Make motor control so easy that anyone — even a beginner — can get a robot moving in under 5 minutes.*
+Make motor control so easy that anyone — even a beginner — can get a robot moving in under 5 minutes.

-This library (`BoticShieldV1`) is the official software companion for the shield.
-It abstracts away all the low-level hardware communication and gives you clean, readable function calls like `robot.forward()`, `robot.left()`, and `robot.setSpeed(200)`.
+This library (BoticShieldV1) is the official software companion for the shield.
+It abstracts away all the low-level hardware communication and gives you clean, readable function calls like robot.forward(), robot.left(), and robot.setSpeed(200).

+🔷 Features
+🔹 4 DC Motor Control using dual L293DNE
+🔹 Efficient Pin Usage with 74HC595 (control 4 motors using only 3 Arduino pins) 🔹 Supports complete robot movement:
+Forward
+Backward
+Left Turn
+Right Turn
+🔹 Built-in PWM Speed Control for smooth and adjustable motion 🔹 3 Ultrasonic Sensor Ports for obstacle detection and distance measurement 🔹 3 Servo Motor Ports for scanning, pan-tilt, or gripper mechanisms 🔹 2 IR Sensor Inputs for line following and object detection 🔹 I2C Interface (SDA – A4, SCL – A5) for LCD displays and other I2C devices 🔹 Clean header-based layout for easy plug-and-play connections 🔹 Supports external motor power supply for stable and high-current operation 🔹 Includes power protection (diode) and basic decoupling for reliability 🔹 Fully compatible with the BoticShieldV1 Arduino library 🔹 Beginner-friendly yet powerful enough for advanced robotics applications
 ---

-## 💡 Why This Shield Exists
+## Why This Shield Exists

 ### The Problem with Standard L293D Wiring